Submitting a Complaint for an Enforcement Committee Investigation

-To file a complaint over a rules violation, please contact our Community Manager, either by phone or e-mail.
-Include the following information:
+To file a complaint over an alleged rules violation, please contact our HOA Manager, either by phone or e-mail.
+You must include the following information:

 What is the complaint;